 - As provided in its charter, the Audit Committee meets periodically with management to discuss our major financial and operating risk exposures and the steps, guidelines and policies taken or implemented relating to risk assessment and risk management.
-Each quarter, our head of Internal Audit reports directly to the Audit Committee on the activities of our internal audit function and at least annually our General Counsel reports directly to the Audit Committee on legal, finance, accounting, and tax matters at least quarterly.
-The Board is provided with reports on legal matters at least quarterly and on other matters related to risk oversight on an as-needed basis.
-The Audit Committee typically also has executive sessions with the internal auditors and external auditors without senior management. - As provided in its charter, the Nominating and Corporate Governance Committee considers risks related to regulatory and compliance matters. - As provided in its charter, the Compensation Committee considers risks related to the design of the Company's compensation programs for our executives and the management of our human capital risk.
+Each quarter, our head of Internal Audit reports directly to the Audit Committee on the activities of our internal audit function and at least annually our General Counsel reports directly to the Audit Committee on our ethics and compliance program.
+Management also reports to the Audit Committee on legal, finance, accounting, and tax matters at least quarterly.
+The Board is provided with reports on legal matters at least quarterly and on other matters related to risk oversight on an asneeded basis.
+The Audit Committee typically also has executive sessions with the internal auditors and external auditors without senior management. - · As provided in its charter, the Nominating and Corporate Governance Committee considers risks related to regulatory and compliance matters. - As provided in its charter, the Compensation Committee considers risks related to the design of the Company's compensation programs for our executives and the management of our human capital risk.